jimlehner/broken-quality-initiative/README.md

 # The Broken Quality Initiative Repository
 Welcome to the official GitHub repository of The Broken Quality Initiative [www.brokenquality.com](https://www.brokenquality.com/).
 Here, you'll find the datasets and (eventually) code associated with the essays found at [www.brokenquality.com/bookshelf](https://www.brokenquality.com/bookshelf).
 ![Broken quality logo vertical - no subtitle test](https://github.com/user-attachments/assets/d00b7ed8-5ad1-4d87-951c-e2d8e5432393)
-The naming convention for the datasets in the data folder are as follows:
+The datasets found in the data folder use the following naming convetion:

 **essay_name-dataset_name**

-As an example, the dataset associated with the essay **Network Analysos: Advancing the utility of SPC** has the name **network_analysis_advancing_spc-manufacturing_process_data**.
+As an example, the dataset associated with the essay **Network Analysis: Advancing the utility of SPC** has the name **network_analysis_advancing_spc-manufacturing_process_data**.

 ## Table of Contents